robertotunon/educasound/README.md

 Originally designed and developed in December 2015.

-Edited on november 2016 for some changes.
+Edited on November 2016 for some changes.

 by: <a href="http://robertotunon.com" target="_blank">roberto tuñón</a>